 How Much Should You Spend?

-There is no denying that your budget plays a massive role in our purchasing decisions.
+There is no denying that budget plays a massive role in our purchasing decisions.
 This is where it can be difficult to choose studio monitors as they can go from relatively cheap all the way to absurdly expensive.

 Keep in mind that studio monitors are used by sound engineers and music professionals.
 This naturally leads to some very expensive high-end models.

-Luckily manufacturers have realized there is a large scope in the market for studio monitors.
+Luckily, manufacturers have realized there is a large scope in the market for studio monitors.
 You can find a lot of options at a variety of price points.

 That doesn’t mean you should go out and buy the cheapest pair you can find.
-As with many things in life you do get what you pay for.
+As with many things in life, you do get what you pay for.

-There are cheap studio monitors out there and they are cheap for a reason.
+There are cheap studio monitors out there, and they are cheap for a reason.
 Likewise, there are studio monitors that are overpriced for what they offer.

 Ideally, you want to get bang for your buck no matter what your budget level is.
 Striking that balance between performance and affordability is a tricky line to manage but not impossible.